OofySimpsonV3/S5T/README.md

 (THIS DOESN'T INCLUDE THE DEPENDENCIES - Refer to Credits heading below).

 # Credids
-HUGE thanks to the developers of [The YT-DLP Project](https://github.com/yt-dlp/yt-dlp) and The [YTMusicAPI](https://pypi.org/project/ytmusicapi/).
+HUGE thanks to the developers of [The YT-DLP Project](https://github.com/yt-dlp/yt-dlp), [The YTMusicAPI](https://pypi.org/project/ytmusicapi/) and [The FFMPEG Project](https://ffmpeg.org/about.html).
 If it wansn't for their hard work and software, this project simply wouldn't be as good as it is now.

 Enjoy!